strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

 module.exports = { setupStrapi, teardownStrapi };
 ```

-::: note
+:::note
-The command to close the database connection is not working, which results in an open handle in Jest.
-The `--force-exit` flag temporarily solves this problem.
+The command to close the database connection does not always work correctly, which results in an open handle in Jest.
+The `--watchAll` flag temporarily solves this problem.
 :::

 ## Test the `strapi` instance